-On his first day back, he created and authorised the payment.
-HSBC, however, identified this as a suspicious transaction and put it on hold.
-The assistant was then contacted by HSBCnet Fraud Operations team to verify the payment.
+On his first day back, the finance assistant created and authorised the payment.
+However, HSBC identified this as a suspicious transaction and put it on hold.
+The assistant was then contacted by HSBCnet Fraud Operations team, in order to verify the transaction.

-The assistant confirmed that he had created and authorised the payment, but the team encouraged him to re-check it given the prevalence of this scam.
-When he did so, by speaking to the colleague he thought had made the original request, he discovered that it was fraudulent and that his colleague’s email had been compromised.
+The assistant confirmed that he had, indeed, created and authorised the payment.
+But, given the prevalence of business email compromise scams, the Fraud Operations team encouraged him to re-check the request.
+After speaking to the co-worker that he thought had made the original request, the assistant discovered that it was fraudulent and that his colleague's email had been compromised.

-The assistant informed the fraud team and the payment was withdrawn.
+The assistant informed the Fraud Operations team and the payment was withdrawn.
 On this occasion, no money was lost.

 The importance of communication

-A member of a finance team received an urgent email from the company’s CFO to make a payment transfer.
+A finance team member received an urgent email, from the company's CFO, asking her to make a payment transfer.

-The instructions were marked as private and confidential relating to a deal and stated that the matter should not be discussed with any other member of staff as it may jeopardise the deal’s closure.
-The finance staff carried out and authorised the transaction.
+The instructions were marked as `private and confidential' because they related to big business deal.
+The email stated that the matter should not be discussed with any other member of staff because it may jeopardise the deal's closure.
+The finance staff went ahead and carried out an authorised transaction.

-Later the same day, the finance staff saw the CFO and mentioned that he had carried out the payment as instructed.
-The CFO looked puzzled and asked, ‘What payment ?’
+Later the same day, the team member saw her CFO, mentioning that she had carried out the payment as instructed.
+The CFO looked puzzled and asked, `what payment?'

-If the finance staff had simply called or spoken with the CFO to verify the transaction ahead of pressing the ‘Submit’ button, they would have discovered that this was not a legitimate request and that the CFO’s email had been compromised.
+The member of staff could have simply called or spoken with the CFO, before pressing the `submit' button.
+If she had, she would have discovered that the email was not a legitimate request and that the CFO's account had been hacked.